-Management >> System Settings >> E-Mail [] Selector A configured VPN connection can be selected here, which is monitored via e-mail.
+Management >> System Sett Management >> System Settings >> E-Mail [] Selector Configured VPN connections (IPsec VPN / OpenVPN) or fire- wall rule records that are to be monitored by email can be se- lected here.
 E-Mail subject Text appears in the subject line of the e-mail The text is freely definable.
 You can use blocks from the event table which can be inserted as placeholders in plain text (\A and \V) or in machine-readable format (\a and \v).
 Time stamps in the form of a placeholder (\T or \t (machine readable)) can also be inserted.
 E-Mail message Here you can enter the text that is sent as an e-mail.
 The text is freely definable.
 You can use blocks from the event table which can be inserted as placeholders in plain text (\A and \V) or in machine-readable format (\a and \v).
 Time stamps in the form of a placeholder can also be inserted in plain text (\T) or machine-readable format (\t).